jones58/brutalist-map/README.md

 - Move to custom domain like: londonbrutalistmap.com
 - intro page like on https://www.get-into-gizz.com/
 - images local for faster loading
+- Name on hover over - in hover.js.
+- Improve SEO.

 ## Resources: